YoobeeWebTutors/javascript-manual/14-arrays.md

 Sometimes we need to store a list of values.
 Who's coming to dinner?
 What were the team's scores for the season?

+Arrays are ordered lists of data.
+Each item in the list is called an *element*, which we can access by the element's index.

 ```js
 var guests = ["Alice", "Charles", "Dave", "Bob"];
 var scores = [10, 15, 12, 17, 3, 11, 23];
 var bananas = [true, 0, "Today"]; // Yes!
 We Have No Bananas
 ```

+Once we have an array, we can loop over its elements the same way we loop over a string's characters.
+We can add and remove elements, change each element, and even sort the array any way we like.

-Here we use square brackets to denote an Array literal.
+Above we use square brackets to denote an Array literal.
 There are other ways to create arrays, but this is the most useful.

 ## Array Elements